Chart Color Schemes

 Health performance in Armidale is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Armidale faces significant health challenges with common health conditions somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 51% of the total population (~12,642 people), compared to 48.9% across Rest of NSW.
+Armidale faces significant health challenges with common health conditions being somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover stands at approximately 51% of the total population, which is around 12,546 people.

-The most common medical conditions in the area are mental health issues and asthma, impacting 9.6 and 8.8% of residents respectively, while 66.1% declare themselves completely clear of medical ailments, compared to 65.5% across Rest of NSW.
-The area has 18.0% of residents aged 65 and over (4,459 people), which is lower than the 20.2% in Rest of NSW.
+This compares to a rate of 49.0% across the Rest of NSW.
+Mental health issues were found to be the most common medical condition in Armidale, impacting 9.6% of residents.
+Asthma was also prevalent, affecting 8.8% of residents.
+However, 66.1% of residents declared themselves as completely clear of medical ailments, compared to 65.5% across the Rest of NSW.
+The area has 18.0% of residents aged 65 and over, which amounts to 4,425 people.
+This is lower than the 20.2% in the Rest of NSW.

 Frequently Asked Questions - Health